 If you want to start working as a proofreader, the first step would be to find entry-level proofreading jobs online.
 After that, it can become your best side hustle to start earning money or supplement your income.

-A proofreader reads any text for grammar, spelling, or punctuation marks to pick the errors.
+A proofreader reads any text for grammar, spelling, or punctuation marks to identify errors.
 Proofreading is often confused with editing.
-These two are different terms though they have a similar goal of perfecting a written piece by correcting it.

 Difference between proofreading and editing